ProductLab-1/API_Module/README.md

 1. [An introduction into APIs for Product Managers](https://medium.com/swlh/a-product-managers-guide-to-apis-c5fffff0e5e0)

 2. [How to think through competing priorities in relation to APIs](https://www.linkedin.com/pulse/demystifying-apis-product-managers-erin-howell/)
-    * The begining of this article will repeat lots of what you covered in the previous article.
+    * The begining of this article will repeat a lot of what you covered in the previous article.
 Feel free to skim until you reach the section "What should Product Managers be thinking about when prioritising an API on their product roadmap?"

 3. [A quick introduction to Swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/)
     * You'll learn more about Swagger during your hands on assignments but this is a good place to start